amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
 Step 18: In the Assignee drop down menu Jane has assigned the ticket to herself and makes a note that she'll be taking this ticket.
-Select Jane Doe as the Assignee click assign.
+Select Jane Doe as the Assignee then click assign.
 </p>
 <p>
 <img src="https://i.imgur.com/ryvsZb6.png"/>